goyalankit/blog/posts/_posts/2017-04-30-linux-bridge.markdown

 For each unicast mac address, bridge maintains a mac learning database to decide which ports to forward based on MAC addresses, and if it can't find an entry for a given mac address, it will broadcast the frame to all ports except the one where it received the frame from.

-There are two main configuration subsystems to do bridges:
+There are three main configuration subsystems to do bridges:
 - **ioctl**: This interface is used to create/destroy bridges and add/remove interfaces to/from a bridge.
 - **sysfs**: Management of bridge and port specific parameters.
+- **netlink**: Asynchronous queue based communication that uses **AF_NETLINK** address family, can also be used to interact with bridge.

+In this article, we only talk about **ioctl**.

 ## Creating a bridge